veevelder/quick-combat/README.md

 ![Fanfare Settings](images/fanfare_settings.png)

 It is recommended that you set up the playlist using the `Soundboard Only` Playback Mode as shown below.
 You can also set the Fade Duration for any track if you require it.
+You can also limit Fanfare playlists by scenes.

 ![Fanfare Playlist](images/fanfare_playlist.png)